IgniteUI/indigo-design-docfx/en/known-issues.md

 ### Currently Not Supported

-The following Sketch components are not implemented for code generation just yet:
+The following Indigo.Design components are not implemented for code generation yet:

 * Button Group
 * Bottom Navigation